JohnPetros/clean-hangman/README.md

 - [x] User should be able to reset the running game at any time
 - [x] App should add a limb to Hangman for each incorrect user guess
 - [x] App should display the user's left attempt count
+- [x] App should prevent already used letters
+- [x] App should display what letters are correct and incorrect throughout the game
 - [x] App should display a end game message to user, adapting it based on whether user won or not
 - [x] App should validate any input from user, displaying an error message if any
+- [x] GUI app should listen to keyboard click and press events

 ---